moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

-* SubscribeID: Session unique identifier for the subscription. `SubscribeID` MUST uniquely identify a subscription within a session and is used by subscribers and publishers to identify a given subscription.
-Subscribers generate the `SubscribeID` and MUST be copied by the publisher when responding to the subscription requests.
+* Subscribe ID: Session unique identifier for the subscription. `Subscribe ID` is monotonically increasing variable length integer and it MUST uniquely identify a subscription within a session. `Subscribe ID` is used by subscribers and the publishers to identify a given subscription.
+Subscribers generate the `Subscribe ID` and it MUST be copied by the publisher when responding to the subscription requests.

 * StartGroup: The Location of the requested group.
 StartGroup's Mode MUST NOT be None.